tfgg/yournextmep/_candidates/eu2014/ukip/denise-baykal.md

 person: denise-baykal
 region: scotland
 party: ukip
-title: Scotland - UKIP - Denise Baykal
+title: Denise Baykal is running for MEP in Scotland for UKIP
 incumbent: false
 ---